norrismw/SLAE/docs/assignment-3.md

 jmp edi
 ```

 Finally, after the egg is found, the `JMP` instruction is used to redirect execution to the shellcode.
 Note that the second `SCASD` instruction will result in the memory address that was initially stored in `EDI` to be `EDI+8`.
-This means that the `JMP EDI` instruction will result in execution continuing beyond the 8 byte egg at the first byte of the reverse shell shellcode!
+This means that the `JMP EDI` instruction will result in execution continuing beyond the 8 byte egg at the first byte of the shellcode!

-## Egg Hunter Shellcode: Full Code
+## Full Code

 ```nasm
 ; egghunter.nasm